PUBG is renaming itself (again) in a bid to get past its ban in India

 Can PUBG really come back?
 To answer that question, it may be useful to study the Ship of Theseus problem: if a ship’s planks are replaced one by one, until none of the original planks remain, is it still the same ship?

-In the case of PUBG Mobile and Krafton: if a game’s publisher, name, and content are changed (let’s not forget that during the first attempted rebranding of the game, Krafton committed to censor content classified as ‘gore;), is it the same game?
+In the case of PUBG Mobile and Krafton: if a game’s publisher, name, and content are changed (let’s not forget that during the first attempted rebranding of the game, Krafton committed to censor content classified as ‘gore’), is it the same game?

 That is a philosophical question that Google and Apple, which are behind the iOS’s App Store and Play Store, have to contend with, along with the Ministry of Electronics & Information Technology.
 While the ban was done for geopolitical reasons, it may be awkward for the government to revoke it when it cited national security reasons for issuing the ban.